Design Research @ IBM

 The brief is owned by the design researcher.
 However, through working with the design team and product management and engineering, I've found that folding the team into generating content for this brief creates alignment, buy-in, and an opportunity for collaboration.

 - Research Methods

 To build user-centric products, we need to empathize with our users and understand them as people.
 Personas enables our team to know a person’s behaviors, context, individual differences, and external influences.
 This enables us to unite our user with business needs.

 Most recently, I contributed to Watson Data Platform's (WDP) suite of personas with a brand new persona, the Chief Data Officer (CDO), which had no prior research or precedence.
 It was and still is a nascent role at large enterprises with the advent of big data.

 Below showcases WDP's suite of personas and the CDO persona I contributed with the help of multiple researchers on our platform.

 For WDP's suite of personas, our team also did an overarching research and analysis of the different business scenarios in relation to our personas.
 This is the work of multiple researchers on our platform coming together to figure out how all the users connect together and use the our product.

-This large effort was lead by Virginia Honig, Research Lead and Frances DiMare, Design Researcher with all the researchers on the platform contributing their knowledge.
+This large effort was led by Virginia Honig, Research Lead and Frances DiMare, Design Researcher with all the researchers on the platform contributing their knowledge.
 Since I was responsible for the Chief Data Officer, I contributed the content for this persona.

 Affinity mapping is an exercise that can help create synthesis of user data, create research insights, and provide design recommendations.